 The only case in which such complications could happen is when these infusions are given to a patient with kidney failure, are planning to have some major dental surgery in the prior or following two months of treatment, or if the patient is pregnant.

 Neridronate, as we said, is a bisphosphonate that has no contraindications.
-AIFA (the association for drugs approval in Italy, known to be one of the strictest in the world) stated it and, considering it was eventually approved, this suggests that Neridronate is actually working.
-FDA also approves Neridronate, as a bisphosphonate; they are testing its effects on CRPS patients and designated the infusions as Breakthrough Therapy but, for now, the treatment is available only in Italy.
+The AIFA (the equivalent to the FDA in Italy, known to be one of the strictest in the world) approved the drug, which reifies that Neridronate is the real deal, and that it is truly a breakthrough for the rare and disabling CRPS.
+The FDA also approves Neridronate as a Breakthrough Drug.
+They are currently testing its effects on CRPS patients and designated the infusions as Breakthrough Therapy but, for now, the treatment is available only in Italy.

 Neridronate inhibits bone reabsorption with no modification of the mineralizing process.
 This causes a prevailing of the osteosynthesis with a consequential reduction of Calcium in the extracellular environment and a temporary boost of PTH.
 The insurgence of secondary hyperparathyroidism contrasts the loss of calcium causing the production of calcitriol, which stimulates the absorption of calcium in gastrointestinal tract.
 The infusions to treat CRPS consist on a dosage of 100 mg of Neridronate per infusion, requiring 4 total infusions.

 Neridronate might cause flu-like symptoms, such as an increase in body temperature, some bone pain, arthralgia, myalgia or chills, but these side effects tend to disappear completely within days or even hours from the first infusion so there is normally no need for any extra treatment.
 Also, after the treatment one might feel a slight pain on the injection site.